gislaveds-kommun/mediabevararen/readme.md

 >
 >The first coulmn needs to be exactly like the list below to match the deafault xsd file.
 >
->The values need also need to match the validation criteria in the default xsd file
+>The values also need to match the validation criteria in the default xsd file
 >
 >You can change the defult xsd file while the program is running but then the metadata excel indata has to match the new xsd.
 >